-Any mortgage, deed of trust or other security instrument hereafter executed by any corporation referred to in Section 1 [62-13-5 NMSA 1978] of this act, which by its terms subjects to the lien thereof property then owned, and any property to be acquired by the corporation subsequent to the execution by it of such mortgage, deed of trust or other security instrument, upon the deposit thereof for record, and the payment of the proper recordation and filing fees, in the proper recording office of any county in this state shall constitute notice of the lien of such mortgage as to the property situated in such county and specifically described in such mortgage, deed of trust or other security instrument and shall also constitute notice of the lien of such mortgage, deed of trust or other security instrument as to the property in such county acquired by the corporation subsequent to the execution and deposit for record as aforesaid.
-Every mortgage, deed of trust or other security instrument of the class to which the provisions of the act [62-13-5 to 62-13-7 NMSA 1978] are applicable shall have typed or printed on the title page, or the first page thereof, substantially the following: "This instrument contains afteracquired property provisions."
+Any mortgage, deed of trust or other security instrument hereafter executed by any corporation referred to in Section 1 [62-13-5 NMSA 1978] of this act, which by its terms subjects to the lien thereof property then owned, and any property to be acquired by the corporation subsequent to the execution by it of such mortgage, deed of trust or other security instrument, upon the deposit thereof for record, and the payment of the proper recordation and filing fees, in the proper recording office of any county in this state shall constitute notice of the lien of such mortgage, deed of trust or other security instrument and specifically described in such mortgage, deed of trust or other security instrument as to the property in such county acquired by the corporation subsequent to the execution and deposit for record as aforesaid.
+Every mortgage, deed of trust or other security instrument of the class to which the provisions of the act [62-13-5 to 62-13-7 NMSA 1978] are applicable shall have typed or printed on the title page, or the first page thereof, substantially the following: "This instrument contains after-acquired property provisions."